-We may have designed and provisioned a slick cloud infrastructure, used an enterprise container orchestration tool, adopted a battle-tested distributed streaming platform.
+You may have designed and provisioned a slick cloud infrastructure, used an enterprise container orchestration tool, adopted a battle-tested distributed streaming platform.
 Or gone serverless.
-But none of these guarantees that our application will scale.
+But none of these guarantees that your application will scale.

-The truth is no amount of planning or whiteboarding can tell us how many concurrent users our application can support.
-Neither can they tell us how our application will behave under load.
+The truth is no amount of planning or white -boarding can tell you how many concurrent users your application can support.
+Neither can they tell you how your application will behave under load.
 Or at what point (or where) it will break.

 There are two reasons for this.

-Those tricky bugs that keep developers up at night are usually the ones that involve memory leaks, deadlocks and race conditions.
-These also tend to be the ones that aren’t easily identified using ordinary manual (or automated) functional tests.
-Instead, they crop up in production having been found by real users.
+The tricky bugs that keep developers up at night usually involve memory leaks, deadlocks and race conditions.
+Such bugs aren’t easily identified using ordinary manual (or automated) functional tests.
+Instead, they crop up in production during periods of extremely high or unexpected traffic.

-The second reason is that bottlenecks in our systems often occur in places we haven’t anticipated.
-We can plan to scale out our applications using extra VMs or rely on Kubernetes to increase the number of replicas.
+Secondly, bottlenecks in IT systems often occur in places developers haven’t anticipated.
+You might assume that your application can be 'scaled out' through the automatic provisioning of extra virtual machines.
+Or that you can rely on Kubernetes.
 But this won’t help when the problem is a database that’s run out of memory.
 Or a clogged network.
-Or because a developer hasn’t used HttpClient correctly.
+Or because of websocket exhaustion.

 The Cost of Ignoring Performance Testing

-In my experience, I’ve found that many teams don’t carry out any performance testing.
-There are many reasons for this including not being given enough time, not having the tools or in-house expertise or simply because they don’t see the need.
+In our experience, we've found that many teams don’t carry out any performance testing.
+There are many reasons for this including not being given enough time, not having the tools or in-house expertise or simply because the team doesn't see the need.

 Some teams believe that they can rely on functional testing, reference architectures and the auto-scale features of cloud vendors.
 But functional testing won’t find the performance-related issues associated with realistic high load.
-Neither will reference architectures and auto-scaling help because every codebase and implementation are unique.
+Neither will reference architectures and auto-scaling help because every code base is unique.

-This ‘scalability fallacy’, i.e. assuming our application will scale because we’ve used a ‘scalable architecture’, has some significant implications.
+This scalability fallacy, that is assuming your application will scale because you've used a ‘scalable architecture’, has some serious commercial implications.
 Systems that don’t scale to meet user demand can result in significant revenue losses and degradation in customer experience.

 Of course, it’s not just tech giants like Amazon that need to worry about performance.
 ChannelAdvisor estimates that online retailers lose about 4% of a day’s sales for each hour of website downtime.
-But a site doesn’t need to go completely down to have a negative impact on user experience.
+A site doesn’t need to go completely down to have a negative impact on user experience either.

-‘Black Friday’-type peaks in traffic can be planned for and architected around.
+‘Black Friday’-type peaks in traffic can be planned for and handled properly.
 But only if you know where, when and how your system will break.

-The alternative is to wait for your users to unintentionally discover the breaking points.
+Without this information you rely on your customers unintentionally discovering the breaking points.
 Or worse for malicious users to find them.
-System crashes might expose valuable system information to an attacker, create temporary vulnerabilities or expose unprotected files or memory dumps.
+System crashes can expose valuable system information to an attacker, create temporary vulnerabilities or expose unprotected files or memory dumps.

-The better option is to invest in some professional performance testing.
+The solution is to invest in some professional performance testing.
 This will be cheaper than the cost of abandoned carts, reputation damage, potential security issues, and data corruption that system downtime may cause.